 Georgina Burt is the England Development Manager for the UK Cost of the School Day project at Child Poverty Action Group.
 She works alongside schools, local authorities, and policymakers to make schools more inclusive and equitable for children from low-income families.
 She believes young people’s voices should represent the basis for challenging education policy and encourages school leaders to think outside the box when it comes to enhancing the school experience and improving participation for children growing up in poverty.

-Join Georgina on 28th September at 4:00pm for the session 'Pupil Premium'.
+Georgina presented on 28th September at 4:00pm for the session 'Pupil Premium'.

 Director of Policy, Planning and Delivery at The Office of the Children’s Commissioner